Alternate states and intermingledness in complex high-dimensional systems: Workflow

 \subsection{Intermingledness}

-To explore the degree of separation of attractors and the uncertainty of their basins of attraction, we define a new quantity that we call ``intermingledness''.
+To explore the degree of separation of alternate states and the uncertainty of their basins of attraction (when studying multistability), we define a new quantity that we call ``intermingledness''.
 Intermingledness describes how mixed up or shuffled (as opposed to well separated) the different groups are along the different diagnostic variables or feature dimensions.
-Note that not only can the basins of attraction be intermingled, but also the attractors, because for finite-length simulations the feature vectors can have a (potentially large) spread across the ensemble even when belonging to the same group.
-In contrast, if all simulations were infinitely long, they would be perfectly equilibrated and each attractor would occupy a distinct point in feature space (unless there are some exact symmetries).
+To create intermingledness, we were inspired by the concept of high final state sensitivity~\cite{Grebogi1983} in dynamical systems theory: whether different initial conditions have high or low uncertainty about which attractor they end up at.
+This concept is typically tied to whether the basins of attraction are strongly mixed with each other (fractal~\cite{McDonald1985} or ``intermingled'').
+Ultimately however, our intermingledness is a fundamentally new quantity because we are in a fundamentally different context: the projection of extremely high dimensional state spaces to a few aggregating feature dimensions.